burnpiro/erdem.pl/content/posts/2020/2020-08-dengai-preprocessing/dengai-preprocessing.md

     new_data[norm_cols] = StandardScaler().fit(train_scale[norm_cols]).transform(new_data[norm_cols])
 ```

-StandardScaler doesn't require any parameters when initializing, but it require scale dataset to fit to.
-We could just past the `new_data` twice and it would work but then we need to create another preprocessing for test dataset.
+StandardScaler doesn't require any parameters when initializing, but it requires scale dataset to fit to.
+We could just past the `new_data` twice and it would work but then we need to create another preprocessing for the test dataset.

-Next we're doing the same thing but with `MinMaxScaler()`.
+Next, we're doing the same thing but with `MinMaxScaler()`.

 ```python {numberLines: 21}
 if scale_cols: